 Original Red Dirt Shirts - A T-Shirt shop with shirts dyed from red dirt concoctions made of volcanic byproducts from Hawaii and the Southwest U.S.

 Smoke Signals - Pretty much what you'd think.
 Use these products?
 It may attract you: cigars, pipe, accessories like Zippos, etc.

 Tombstone Old West Books - Corner end of the block.
 Lots of books as described in its title.
 Anything you could want about local history.
 Some gift items, leather, etc.

 Cross the street, head back on the North side of Allen street to look for more things to do in Tombstone.

-Old West Books End This Walk, Corner Allen & 4th Streets
+Old West Books, Cross Over at Corner Allen & 4th Streets

 This historic corner, is where the Cosmopolitan Hotel once stood.
 Long gone!
 Let's take a look at this side of Allen Street.